hashgraph/hedera-services/docs/hip-16.md

 Prior to this HIP, the expiration time of a Hedera entity has not been checked or enforced.
 An entity remains active in the ledger even after its expiration time, without additional fees being charged.
 Upon implementation of this HIP, Hedera Services will __begin to charge rent__ for automatically renewed entities; and will remove from the ledger expired entities which are either deleted or have an admin/autorenew account with zero balance at the time renewal fees are due.

+The expiration time of an entity still can be extended via an update transaction, as it is currently supported.
+Anyone can initiate this update, not just the owner or the admin of the entity.
+Users will not be overcharged for the extension fee.

 ## Specification

 ### Terminologies